Economic history of China (1949–present): Cultural Revolution period

 The Cultural Revolution was set in motion by Mao Zedong in 1966 and called to a halt in 1968, but the atmosphere of radical leftism persisted until Mao's death and the fall of the Gang of Four in 1976.
 During this period, there were several distinct phases of economic policy.

 Until the Cultural Revolution, China had paid dividends to the former capitalist class from the value of property that had been seized in the revolution.
-"A campaign during the Cultural Revolution ended this practice.".